lsst-ts/ts_ofc/doc/Content.md

 *This module contains the following classes and functions ([class diagram](./ofcPythonClassDiag.png)):*

-- **ParamReader**: Parameter reader class to read the parameter files used in the calculation.
-This is to abstract the parameter file.
+- **ParamReaderYaml**: Parameter reader class to read the yaml configuration files used in the calculation.
 - **DataShare**: Data share class for the information change used in the algorithms.
 This class includes the information of indexes of annular Zernike polynomials (zk) and DOF to use.
 - **Decorator**: Decorator interface class to add the new functions or attributes to the DataShare class.
 This helps the user to get the parameters needed in the new algorithms.
 - **OptStateEstiDataDecorator**: Optical state estimator data decorator class.
 This adds the functions/ attributes to DataShare class for the parameters needed in the OptStateEsti class (baseline algorithm).